vns-vijay/vns-vijay/README.md

 ### Hi, I'm Vijay Sharma 👋

+### About Me

+I’m a Data Scientist specializing in **Operations Research**, with a passion for solving real-world problems using data-driven approaches.
+With a background in optimization techniques, I focus on improving business processes and decision-making using mathematical models and algorithms.

+I have experince in supply chain domain and have solved real world problems which includes network optimization, vehicle routing problem, warehouse slotting, pick scheduling, pick path optimization etc.

+Feel free to reach out if you’d like to collaborate on interesting data science projects or just want to chat about the latest trends in tech!

 💬 **Ask me about**:
 - Operations Research (Optimization, LP, MILP, Discrete Event Optimization)
 - Data Science tools & techniques (Python, PuLP, scikit-learn, TensorFlow)